Three Women Remind Us Why Voting Matters | OurFuture.org by People's Action

 In August, People’s Action held our first-ever Gender Justice Restorative Retreat.
-This initiative, inspired by Take Action Minnesota’s Political Healers Project, centered on women and non-binary people.
-It created a space for women from all walks of life and all kinds of issue-based campaigns to be together, to celebrate one another, to heal, and to learn collaboratively.
+This initiative created a space for women and non-binary from all walks of life and all kinds of issue-based campaigns to be together, to celebrate one another, to heal, and to learn collaboratively.
 Emma Lockridge, Mary Spaulding, and Chloe Lacasse are three organizers and advocates from People’s Action member organizations who attended this retreat, after traveling from across the country.

 With the most important midterm elections in a generation upon us, I asked each of them why gender justice matters this election.
 Here’s what they have to say.